 SIIA evaluates the results gathered from its monitoring and investigations and issues takedown notices under the Digital Millennium Copyright Act (DMCA) to Internet Service Providers (ISPs) (overseas ISPs receive cease-and-desist notices according to local laws) demanding that the infringing content be removed immediately.
 Where appropriate, SIIA staff will also issue Cease-And-Desist (C&D) letters directly to the individual(s) responsible for the piracy to prevent future infringements.

 In the most egregious piracy cases SIIA will pursues civil litigation against the responsible individuals and organizations.
-For example, through its Auction Litigation Program, SIIA identifies the most egregious sellers of pirated software and content on auction sites (eBay, Amazon, iOffer, etc.) and then sues them in federal court demanding that they cease their infringing activities and pay a steep monetary penalty.
+For example, through its Auction Litigation Program, SIIA identifies the most egregious sellers of pirated software and content on online marketplace sites and then sues them in federal court demanding that they cease their infringing activities and pay a steep monetary penalty.

 SIIA has ongoing partnerships with several federal and state agencies in joint efforts to combat software and content piracy.
 SIIA works closely with agencies such as the Department of Justice (DOJ), the Federal Bureau of Investigation (FBI), the Department of Homeland Security (DHS), the U.S. Postal Service and other federal and state agencies to protect SIIA member companies’ copyrighted software and content.